tunjioye/me/me-md/projects.md

 #### [Tapword](https://tapword.tunjioyeniran.com)

-_words are limitless_ : is a game that tests your knowledge of English words
+_words are limitless_ : is a word game that tests your knowledge of English words.
+Tapword provides a means to combine as many letters as you can to make the longest word you possibly can when given a limited number of random letters.

 <samp>React | Next JS | SCSS | CSS Grid | Spellchecker Api | Vercel | PWA</samp>